 Reports on investment performance are considered at the quarterly Investment Committee meetings and as a standing item in the Company's quarterly Board meetings.
 Contact is maintained throughout the year with each investment manager and the custodians.
 The Company meets regularly with the investment managers and the custodians and there is a process for considering and resolving any operational issues which arise.
-The Company also reviews the investment manager and custodian System and Organisation Controls (SOC) reports on an annual basis.
+The Company also reviews the investment manager and custodian System and Organisation Controls (SOC) reports on an annual basis where applicable.

 Derivative contracts are used by the Company only for the purposes of efficient portfolio management.
-Hence, derivatives are used to reduce risk, to reduce cost or to generate additional capital or income at no, or an acceptably low, level of risk.
+Hence, derivatives are used to reduce risk, to reduce cost or to generate additional capital or income at a risk level consistent with the risk profile of the Company.